Web Fraud Attacks Against LLM-Driven Multi-Agent Systems: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel attack, named Web fraud attacks, which exploits the structural and semantic attributes of Web links to deceive LLM-driven multi-agent systems.
-Our extensive experiments on various platforms, models, and architectures have demonstrated that these attacks are highly effective and always bypass existing defenses, highlighting a critical and overlooked vulnerability in MAS security.
-Due to the trend for agents to visit websites, we hope our work can benefit and motivate future research to focus more on developing specialized defenses against Web fraud attacks.
+WFA enables convenient design without complex prompt engineering.
+Our extensive experiments on various defenses, models, and architectures have demonstrated that these attacks are highly effective and robust, highlighting a critical and overlooked vulnerability in MAS security.
+Our work can benefit and motivate future research to focus more on developing specialized defenses.